malishan/home-assignment/README.md

 ## Scheduler Logs
 * every 15 mins scheduler picks all distinct keys returned from boredapi.com and was saved in db
 * logs are printed in file
-* use the following log format to get those logs
+* use the following log format to get those logs from file
+* console logs can also be found
 ```shell
 ps aux | grep "PollActivityOperation"
 ```